The compact-open topology on the diffeomorphism or homeomorphism group of a smooth manifold without boundary is minimal in almost all dimensions: Questions and remarks

 \subsection{Dimension 2}

-In the dimension $2$ case Lemma \ref{l: commutation move} is not needed on account of the fact that given two systems of curves (arcs) in general position one of which can be isotoped to be disjoint from the other we can always assume the isotopy to be purely destructive (decomposable as a sequence of bigon removals).
-This was used on a previous iteration of this work which dealt only with the dimension $2$ case.
+Lemma \ref{l: commutation move} is actually not needed in the proof of the dimension $2$ case of Theorem \ref{t: main} on account of the fact that given two systems of curves (arcs) in general position one of which can be isotoped to be disjoint from the other we can always assume the isotopy to be non-destructive (the reverse of a sequence of bigon removals).